xiao786/FEMDesign/README.md

 ## Clone the repository

 ## Contact
-please contact me via email at dasyxocy@gmail.com.
+You can contact me via the email dasyxocy@gmail.com.

 ---
 Copyright © 2023 syx.
 All rights reserved.